WhatsApp/erlt/doc/04_enums.md

     * Versioning of the name could also become necessary if different versions of the code base are expected to be able to cooperate over the same data.
-* If Erlang had a native enum type, it would be able to hide the internals of the tag, but for now, we will need to use some explicit representation such as `{MagicEnumCookie, Module, EnumName, ConstructorName, [...]}`
-    * Like Erlang’s old records, this is obviously sensitive to code upgrades and different versions running on different nodes, if names or arities of constructors change.
-    * Erlang’s record definitions do not have module scope in themselves, but are instead shared between modules by preprocessor inclusion of header files.
-Erl2 should not be relying on such include files.
-      Each enum belongs to a particular module.
-    * For Erl2, we will require that if module M2 requires information about a type defined in module M1, then M1 must be compiled before M2.
-      Note that most of the information needed by the compiler is given at the point where a constructor is used:
-      `X = m.e.foo{true, 42}` tells us that there should be a constructor `foo` from enum `e` of module `m` with arity `2`.
-The main reasons for looking at the full definition of the enum are for type checking: ensuring that when an enum value is used, it has the correct arity, and if a variable has enum type, it can only contain constructors belonging to the same enum.
 * One thing that we had to decide is how to refer to constructors.
   If we use ML style, then if module `m1` defines `insect() = bee{} | fly{}`, it cannot also define `verb() = run{} | fly{}`, and we would not need to use